White Front

-White Front was a chain of discount department stores in California and the western United States from 1959 through the mid-1970s.
-The stores were noted for the architecture of their store fronts which was an enormous, sweeping archway with the store name spelled in individual letters fanned across the top.
+White Front was a chain of discount department stores in California and the western United States from 1929 through the mid-1970s.
+The stores had a distinctive front architecture with an enormous, sweeping archway having the store name spelled out in letters fanned across the top.
 For several years, White Front was the leading discount store in the U.S.

 History

 In 1929, the company was founded and opened its first store at 7651 S. Central Avenue in Florence, South Los Angeles.
 In 1950 it expanded this store.
 In a 1950 advertisement, the company tongue-in-cheek explained that its lone location was in a "low rent area".